 Drinking too many energy drinks like sodas or coffee can cause a condition that ultimately affects the kidneys.
 Remember to drink plenty of water to stay hydrated.

 Usually, we have the desire to urinate often when we drink more liquids than normal.
 This is a good thing, because our kidneys need to filter out the toxins from our bodies.
-But there are times that, without drinking excess liquids, we find ourselves continually headed to the bathroom.
+However, there are times when, without drinking excess liquids, we find ourselves continually headed to the bathroom.

 1. Drinking too many energy drinks

 Remember that the amount of urine we produce every day depends primarily on the balance of electrolytes in the body.
 If we drink too many energy drinks over the long-term, it can create an imbalance in the kidneys.

-Diabetes has many symptoms and frequent urination is among them.
+Diabetes has many symptoms, and frequent urination is among them.
 It results in dehydration and tends to lower potassium levels.
-But stay calm, because diabetes is also associated with other factors like sudden weight loss, drowsiness, fatigue, and fainting.
+However, stay calm, because diabetes is also associated with other factors like sudden weight loss, drowsiness, fatigue, and fainting.

 3. Certain medications

 Drugs like lorazepam typically produce these effects.
 Always read the side effects of any new medications and watch to see if you experience them during your treatment course.

 4. Disorders due to stress

 You need to let you doctor know if you notice this is happening to you, and remember to always carry a bottle of water.
 Every time you go to the bathroom to urinate, drink a little water to avoid becoming dehydrated.

 Infections of the urethra, the bladder itself, kidney tissue, or even the vulva or vagina can cause us to suffer from this uncomfortable condition.
 Sometimes they’re caused by hormonal shifts, bacteria, or having low bodily defenses.
 But they are common, and certainly most often the culprits.

-2. Simple remedies for Overactive Bladder SyndromeNever lose sight of the fact that frequent urination may be the symptom of a disease or an indication of another health problem.
+Simple Remedies for Overactive Bladder SyndromeNever lose sight of the fact that frequent urination may be the symptom of a disease or an indication of another health problem.
 So the first thing you should find out is what’s at the root of the problem.
 Is it stress, or is it an infection?

-2. Start your mornings with a tea made with horsetail grass and a squeeze of lemon juice.
+- Start your mornings with a tea made with horsetail grass and a squeeze of lemon juice.

-3. Eat a garlic clove every night with a glass of warm water.
+- Eat a garlic clove every night with a glass of warm water.
 It’s a great antibiotic.

-4. Ginger tea is a great anti-inflammatory that will definitely help.
+- Ginger tea is a great anti-inflammatory that will definitely help.

-5. Drink plenty of water to stay hydrated.
+- Drink plenty of water to stay hydrated.